micktwomey/exploring-boto3-events-with-mitmproxy/slides/exploring-boto3-events-with-mitmproxy.md

 [.column]
 - Works best with libraries written as a bunch of classes
-- Can be very clunky and hard to predict how code will interact
+- Can be very clunky and hard to predict how code will interact (hello mixins!)
 - Usually needs explicit hooks for cleanly overriding functionality

 ---